tallakt/bladegen/README.md

 To use bladegen, you should put the `bladegen.scad` in the OpenSCAD library folder that you will find in the `File` menu of OpenSCAD.
-Additionally you will need to install the DiscreteOpenSCAD library file `discrete.scad` also in the library folder.
+Additionally you will need to install the DiscreteOpenSCAD library [BOSL2](https://github.com/revarbat/BOSL2) also in the library folder.

-You will find it at https://github.com/Spiritdude/DiscreteOpenSCAD

 ## Usage